 Job seekers also face a rising corporate bureaucracy; thirty years ago I filled out a two sides of a page job application and was hired.
 Today, a background check is required, a credit check and a drug test because deep down inside they really don’t trust you.
 I’ve known professionals who could not get hired for a menial job because they had defaulted on a credit card.
+Moreover, there are few people who didn’t get jobs because of fake criminal records.
+In such scenarios, they may need to get in touch with a lawyer specializing in a false background check in Denver (or wherever they are based), who can assist them in resolving the dispute regarding a false criminal record.
+Having said that, there are students with college loan debt that can’t get hired because their college loan debt is considered too high.
 Students with college loan debt that can’t get hired because their college loan debt is considered too high.
 You have no rights when it comes to corporate America, they can check your finances, your personal history and even your urine.

 Sometimes though, they tell on themselves.
 I found this on Craigslist the other day: “If you are not fully qualified for this job, please do not apply, we’ve been inundated with desperate jobs seekers.”
 You mean to say they aren’t actually discouraged, but only desperate?
 Recently, I have seen new additional requirements added.
 A driver’s license and valid automobile insurance for a job as a part time store clerk.
 Then there are employers who won’t hire anyone with a gap in there employment history.
 The average (mean) duration on unemployment this month is 42.1 weeks up from 41.4 weeks last April.
 The highest category of unemployment counted by government is 27 weeks and over.
 It’s like standing by a highway and only counting the cars going 0-10 miles per hour and 10-20 miles per hour giving a totally inaccurate picture of the labor force.